-- 2.3.6 Among the States that did report the use of these automated tools by their ANPSs, seven provided the definition of the events that trigger the automatic detection of events for further analysis.
-It is observed that the parameters used were not harmonised, which is not, however, surprising as the local ATC environment, the use of the tool and the associated processes by the ANSP may differ.
+- 2.3.5 Most States did not provide the requested information about numbers of detected events using these automated recording tools.
+In certain cases, the ANSP reported that it was impossible to determine how many formally reported events were automatically detected, or that the use of the tool was not aimed at improving occurrence reporting.
+Most of the ANSPs reported that the tools were not used to improve occurrence reporting, but for other purposes. - 2.3.6 Among the States that did report the use of these automated tools by their ANSPs, eight provided the definition of the events that trigger the automatic detection of events for further analysis.
+It is observed that the parameters used were not harmonised, which is not, however, surprising as within the local ATC environment, the use of the tool and the associated processes by the ANSP may differ.
 For example, two of these ANSPs use a vertical separation of 800' to trigger the events, and a horizontal parameter similar to the standard separation.
-One State reported different triggering parameters for different ACCs, with the horizontal separation slightly smaller to the standard separation, and in the vertical dimension 375ft and Oft separation criteria respectively.
+One State reported different triggering parameters for different ACCs.
 Another ANSP triggers the detection of SMIs when the separation is 50% of the standard separation provided in its controlled airspace, both horizontally and vertically, and only for FL above FL100.
 Finally, another ANSP uses intermediate parameters: in a 5NM separation standard environment, the tool triggers encounters of 3.5 miles laterally and 600 feet vertically, and in a 3NM separation standard environment, it triggers for aircraft encounters of 2 miles laterally and 600 feet vertically.
-It is apparent that the event definition seems to serve a different purpose for each of the ANSP.
+It is apparent that the event definition seems to serve a different purpose for each ANSP.
 For example, the use of triggering parameters much lower than the standard separation aims at reducing the number of nuisance events recorded that will ultimately be discarded as genuine SMIs.
-On the contrary, the use of parameters close to separation standard, aims at capturing as many encounters with separation below prescribed standards as possible, and ultimately may capture many non-genuine events. - 2.3.7 Having reviewed the information provided by the Member States, it can be concluded that the use of automated safety data reporting tools is not widely implemented among ANSPs in the MS. This limited implementation does not include a harmonised definition of the events that trigger the capture of occurrences, as it may serve to different purposes for each ANSP.
-In addition, even when these tools are implemented, their use seems, in some cases, be devoted to operational analysis and not to complement occurrence reporting.
-The widest automated recording tool is for detecting SMIs, and only one to detect RIs.
+On the contrary, the use of parameters close to separation standard aims at capturing as many encounters with separation below prescribed standards as possible, and ultimately may capture many non-genuine events. - 2.3.7 Having reviewed the information provided by the Member States, it can be concluded that the use of automated safety data reporting tools is not widely implemented among ANSPs in the MS. This limited implementation does not include a harmonised definition of the events that trigger the capture of occurrences, as it may serve to different purposes for each ANSP.
+In addition, even when these tools are implemented, their use seems, in some cases, be devoted to operational analysis (e.g. identification of hotspots) and not to complement occurrence reporting.
+The widest automated recording tool is for detecting SMIs, and only one ANSP use these tools to detect RIs.
 An example on how to define the triggering event and its use was identified in the UK report and is presented below.